This article is written for Evolving Wellness by guest author Marta Montenegro.

-Whether you compete in the pros, amateurs or simply enjoy an old-fashioned pickup game on the weekends, your age is not the only factor to consider when it comes to playing a sport.
-While age and genetics do play a role, it doesn’t mean you have to give up the sports you love.
+Whether you are currently or have in the past engaged in physical activity or played any sport at the professional, amateur, or simply leisurely level, your age is not the only factor to consider when it comes to your physical abilities.
+While age and genetics do play a role, it doesn’t mean you have to give up being active and the sports you love.

 You may have missed the boat at your peak time to compete in a sport, but don’t throw in the towel yet.
 (Check out our energy table below to see which sport fits you best … at any age.)